irislapa/fri-vss/README.md

 code implementations in `bezier-curve-painter` and `quad-tree-collision-detection`

 ## Recommendation system
-For a data-mining class I had to implement a movie recomendation system that uses matrix factorization. \
+For a data-mining class I had to implement a movie recomendation system that uses matrix factorization. <br />
 The code is available in the `recommender_system` folder.
 There is no ui.

 ## Cuda histogram equalization